 - Research on the efficacy of projects or methodologies

-- Professional development such as a workshop or symposium involving participants beyond Cornell
+- Professional development such as offering a workshop or symposium involving participants beyond Cornell

-Lecturers, senior lecturers, and professors who are involved with language teaching and do not have visiting status.
-Graduate students working under the supervision of a faculty member.
+Lecturers, senior lecturers, and professors who are involved with language teaching and do not have visiting status are eligible to apply for grants.
+Graduate students are also eligible to apply, working under the supervision of a faculty member.

 Accepted proposals will be funded up to $2,000.
 The LRC Grants Committee may only partially fund projects.

 All funds will be transferred to the recipient’s research account.